syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Stacked Bar Chart

-To render a stacked bar chart, create an instance of `SFStackingBarSeries` and add to the Series collection property of SFChart.
+To render a stacked bar chart, create an instance of `SFStackingBarSeries` and add to the Series collection property of `SFChart`.
 You can use the following properties to customize the stacked bar segment appearance.

 * `Color` – used to change the color of the series
-* `StrokeWidth` – used to change the stroke width of the series
+* `BorderWidth` – used to change the border width of the series
-* `StrokeColor` – used to change the stroke color of the series
+* `BorderColor` – used to change the border color of the series

 {% highlight c# %}